ucsb-cs156/w22/_info/syllabus.md

   (e.g. multiple choice, fill in the blank, true/false questions.)
 These will typically be based on assigned readings.
   We will drop only the lowest two grades from this category.

-* PAs (Auto-Graded Programming assignments) (30 %) - jpa00 is an example of these programming assignments.
+* PAs (Auto-Graded Programming assignments) (20 %) - jpa00 is an example of these programming assignments.
 None of these will be dropped; you are responsible for all of them.
 This may include individual assignments (such as jpa00), pair assignments, and/or team assignments.

+* Exams (Auto-Graded Programming assignments) (25 %) - If conditions permit, we will have two in-person written exams; a midterm and an final.
+If conditions change so that it is not possible to hold in person exams, these points will be distributed instead among the other course components.

-* Project Grade:  (40%) - Your project grade will be based on your contributions during the Project phase of the course.
+* Project Grade:  (25%) - Your project grade will be based on your contributions during the Project phase of the course.

   The project grade is divided into two parts:
   * Half of the project grade (20% of of your overall course grade) is based on your team's productivity, i.e. the extent to which your team